hmimyou/.universal_conf/README.md

 1. git clone this dir to your home dir(~).

-2. In your ~/.bash_profile file, add the following line at the bottom:
+2. In your ~/.bash_profile file, add the following line at the top:

 		[ -f ~/.universal_conf/.univ_bash_profile ] && source ~/.universal_conf/.univ_bash_profile